 For a two or three day visit to this scenic region in north San Diego county, here’s an itinerary of what I did visiting some of the fun venues, delicious eateries and some quirky discoveries along the way.

-Friday afternoon arrival to Escondido
+Friday afternoon arrival in Escondido

 I checked into my hotel in the afternoon and enjoyed a little time to unwind in my spacious suite at the Best Western Escondido Hotel.
 With a convenient location to the downtown area and key attractions, this hotel was perfect to get to the freeway or other places of interest around the city.
 Bonus points for a beautiful outdoor and pool area, quick check in services, expert knowledge and help to finding places of interest and easy parking anywhere around the hotel.